-- The Ottawa-Carleton District School Board posts complete Committee of the Whole, public agendas and reports on the website at least ten days prior to the respective meeting. - Meeting agendas and reports for Board meetings is posted on the website on the Friday prior to the respective meeting. - Draft agendas for Board meetings are also posted on the web at least six business days prior to the respective meeting. - For more information on schedules and agendas please see https://ocdsb.ca/board/board\meetings.
+- The Ottawa-Carleton District School Board posts complete Committee of the Whole, public agendas and reports on the website at least ten days prior to the respective meeting. - Meeting agendas and reports for Board meetings is posted on the website on the Friday prior to the respective meeting. - For more information on schedules and agendas please see https://ocdsb.ca/board/board/meetings.